Skip to content

 By 'defect of form' Leo XIII meant that the words of the Anglican ordination prayer, 'Receive the Holy Ghost', did not signify definitely the order of the Catholic priesthood with its power to consecrate and offer the body and blood of Christ in the eucharistic sacrifice.

-While significant ecumenical work has taken place between Catholics and Anglicans in the last century, the Catholic Church does not regard the validity of Anglican orders.
+While significant ecumenical work has taken place between Catholics and Anglicans in the last century, the Catholic Church does not regard Anglican orders as valid.